bashtage/ng-numpy-randomstate/README.md

 ## Status

-* There is no documentation.
+* There is no documentation for the core RNGs.
-* Only a small number of rngs are available: standard normal, standard gamma, standard exponential, standard uniform and random 64-bit integers.
+* Mostly complete drop-in replacement for `numpy.random.RandomState`
 * Setting and restoring state works

 ## Plans
-There are still many improvements needed before this is really usable.

-At a minimum this needs to support:

-  * More critical distributions
+It is mostly complete.
+There are a few rough edges that need to be smoothed.

+  * Document core RNG classes
+  * Complete implementation of all `numpy.random.RandomState` function
+  * Pickling support
-  * Entropy based initialization is missing for some RNGs
+  * Verify entropy based initialization is missing for some RNGs
+  * Integrate a patch for PCG-64 that allows 32-bit platforms to be supported
+  * Build on Windows
+  * Additional refactoring where possible
+  * Check types for consistenct (e.g. `long` vs `uint64`) for discrete things

 ## Requirements
-Requires (Built Using):
+Requires:

   * Numpy (1.10)
   * Cython (0.23)

+**Note:** it might work with outher versions but only tested with these versions.

 So far all development has been on Linux.
 It has been tested (in a limited manner, mostly against crashes and build failures) on Linux 32 and 64-bit, as well as OSX 10.10 and PC-BSD 10.2 (should also work on Free BSD).

+All tests implemeted are _smoke_ tests that only make sure that something is output from the expected inputs.
 Formal tests (unit) have not been implemented.

 ## Installing